vasid1999/ScalaCPU/README.md

 	* All modules used can be found at `src/main/scala`
 	* To generate HDL for single-cycle and pipelined processors, run `sbt 'runMain mycpu.SCCPU_Driver'` and `sbt 'runMain mycpu.PCPU_Driver'` respectively

 More details will be added as we will continue our work on building the testing apparatus.
+We also plan to look into the RocketChip in-order core and see what changes we can make to the current design.